Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.lnk.md

 - SusArgSize: Any lnk with Argument strings over this size is suspicious.
 - SusArgRegex: Regex for suspicious strings in Arguments.
 - SusHostnameRegex: Regex for suspicious TrackerData Hostname.
-- CheckHostnameMismatch: Compare TrackerData.MachineID with Hostname (noisy in many networks)
 - VmPrefixMAC: Regex to match known Virtual Machine MacAddress prefix in TrackerData.
 - RiskyExe: Regex target exe to flag as risky.